3PLWinner/InventoryHealthDashboard_DATA/README.md

 # Veracore Data Retrieval
-Gets a list of available reports with the Task ID
+Gets a list of available reports with the Task ID, and will run a report based on the filters provided from the available reports.